CV updated in May 2022

-Annalisa Vacca, graduate in Chemical Engineering and PhD in Industrial Engineering, got the associate professor position in the field of “Fundamentals of chemical technology” (SSD CHIM/07).
+Annalisa Vacca, graduate in Chemical Engineering and PhD in Industrial Engineering, got the full professor position in the field of “Fundamentals of chemical technology” (SSD CHIM/07).
 She carries out didactic and scientific activity at the Department of Mechanical, Chemical and Materials Engineering (University of Cagliari).
 From 2006, she is teacher of the course of General Chemistry at the first level degree for the Faculty of Engineering.

 The research activities are focused in the field of electrochemical engineering applied to the study of processes for environmental remediation and energy conversion.
 In particular, the study covers both key aspects such as the catalytic activity of electrode materials and the identification of reaction mechanisms, both practical aspects such as design and characterization of electrochemical reactors.

 With regard to the environmental remediation, processes for removal of toxic organic pollutants from industrial wastewater and from natural waters have been studied.
 Different electrodic materials have been tested in order to identify the reaction mechanisms involved in the removal process, depending on the chemistry of pollutant and on the nature of the selected anodic material.

 Techniques such as voltammetry and electrochemical impedance spectroscopy have been used to analyze the phenomena that occur at the interphase electrode / solution.

 Different electrode materials have been tested for the pollutants removal: commercial Ti/RuO2-IrO2 anodes, usually adopted in chlor-alkali process, have been tested for oxidation of phenol and chlorophenol compounds, which were selected as a model of toxic and biorefractory compounds.